arnaudskovich/DOUBLE-LINKED-LIST-INF_PROJECT_S2_2022-2023-/README.md

 Contributions to this project are welcome!
 If you find any issues or have ideas for improvements, feel free to open an issue or submit a pull request.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0 License.
 Feel free to use and modify the code as per the terms of the license.